gitDemeke/alx-pre_course/0x01-git/README.md

-Practicing git platform in alx
+The Practicing of git platform in alx